 - Avoid taxis where fake taxi drivers can hide and force you to withdraw money from an ATM.
 It doesn’t happen often, but it does.
 I always recommend using Uber, which is very affordable in Mexico City and much safer.

-As a female solo traveler myself, I traveled a few times in Mexico City and never felt threatened, except when I was along in phase 3 of Chapultepec park, and I was about to get attacked by a group of strained dogs.
+As a female solo traveler myself, I traveled a few times in Mexico City and never felt threatened, except when I was alone in phase 3 of Chapultepec park, and I was about to get attacked by a group of street dogs.
 I was terrified.
 I managed to escape, but that’s something you want to avoid, being in isolated areas.
 So mind that.

-I love to travel by myself, but I am good at daily organized tours, especially where you have a guide who explains what you see, history, and local culture.
+I love to travel by myself, but I love to join organized tours when the guide explains historical and cultural facts in a city and can give you insider tips on the culture and the best places to visit.
 It’s a way to support local businesses and, at the same time, get some information from an insider perspective.